State Quarter Errors List

 Value of State Quarters

-There's no doubt about it: The Statehood Quarter program was the most publicized coin mintage of the twenty-first century.
+There's no doubt about it: the statehood quarter program was the most publicized coin mintage of the twenty-first century.
 I'm sure that many of us can still remember watching commercials for the quarter program many years after its inception.
-With exposure of such a massive level, it shouldn't come as a surprise to hear that these quarters were the most collected mintage in United States history.
+With so much exposure, it shouldn't come as a surprise to hear that these quarters were the most collected mintage in United States history.
 In total, a dazzling 56 designs were produced in a record-breaking 10-year period.

 It was a truly amazing feat, but since they were produced in such vast quantities, the majority of these coins retain very little value.
-That is, unless you possess an error quarter!
-Although uncommon, misprinted Statehood Quarters are very real, and so is their increased value!
-This article will outline the history of the Statehood Quarter program and list some well-known and valuable errors.
+Unless, that is, you possess an error quarter!
+Although uncommon, misprinted statehood quarters are very real, and so is their increased value!
+This article will outline the history of the statehood quarter program and list some well-known and valuable errors.

 "In God We Rust"

 Here's a bit of history and background on the statehood quarter program.